ippontech/blog-usa/posts/distributed-tracing-with-xray.md

 ```
 ## Tracing incoming requests

-To trace all incoming requests to our microservice, we can configure a Servlet Filter provided by the SDK, we then just need to add the servlet to our spring configuration.
+To trace all incoming requests to our microservice, first we configure a Servlet Filter provided by the SDK.
+Then we add the servlet to our Spring configuration.

       ``` java
       @Configuration